WiMetrixDev/knowledge/architecture.md

 ## REST Services

+The Backend applications are divided into many independent REST microservices.
+Each microservice has a narrow scope and can be independently deployed.

+The backend services use the following tech stack:

 - **JavaScript**: Our backend programming language of choice
 - **TypeScript**: Type-safe JavaScript
 - **Node.js**: JavaScript Runtime for the backend services